-Senior Director, IHS Markit Thomas J. Manning is a Senior Director of IHS Markit.
-He has a BS degree in Chemical Engineering from Louisiana Tech University serves as the Research Leader for IHS Markit Asia / Middle East crude oil, refined products and natural gas liquids markets.
+Mr. Ravi Narayanaswamy is a Senior Director in the IHS Singapore office.

+Ravi joined Purvin & Gertz in 2005, and currently serves as the Research Leader for IHS Asia / Middle East crude oil. refined products and natural gas liquids markets.
 Ravi provides technical, commercial and strategic advice to a wide range of clients.
 Prior to joining Purvin & Gertz, Ravi held numerous positions at ExxonMobil's Singapore complex in refining, supply and petrochemicals.
 Prior to his employment at ExxonMobil, Ravi held various positions at Hindustan Petroleum Corporation Limited including field, process control, and shift supervisory roles.